Dry Wet Carpet FAQs

 Q. What is covered by your insurance?

-The insurance policy covers everything attached to the building fixture, including furniture and personal belongings.
+Again, the insurance policy covers everything attached to the building fixture, including furniture and personal belongings.

 Q. What should I do when I first notice water damage?

 Following a water-related incident, quickly switch off circuit breakers that distribute power to flooded areas.
 Subsequently, remember that safety comes first.
 And if you think it is unsafe or even unsure, call us first 24/7.
 Secondly, contact your insurance company to inform them of the damage.
 This flood damage FAQs guide should help.
 If you are still deciding, immediately make arrangements to stay elsewhere.